Macchina-CLI/macchina/README.md

 ## About

-macchina lets you view system information, like your kernel version, uptime, memory usage, processor load and much more. _macchina_ is basic by default and extensible by design.
+macchina lets you view system information, like your kernel version, uptime, memory usage, processor load and much more. _macchina_ is basic by default and customizable by design.

 If you're interested in the library _macchina_ uses to fetch system information, have a look at [libmacchina][libmacchina]; fetching-related